-The Company currently owns 100% of the Chelopech mining operation and 100% of the Ada Tepe mine, both in Bulgaria, and 98% of the Tsumeb smelter, located in Namibia, which represent its foreign operations.
+The Company currently owns 100% of the Chelopech mining operation and 100% of the Ada Tepe mine, both in Bulgaria, which represent its foreign operations.
+In addition, part of the Company's goal is to develop and bring the Čoka Rakita project into production in Serbia.
 Any changes in regulations (or the application of regulations) or shifts in political attitudes in these foreign jurisdictions are beyond the control of the Company and may adversely affect its business.
 Future development and operations may be affected in varying degrees by factors such as government regulations (or changes to such regulations or the application of regulations) with respect to the restrictions on production, export controls, taxes, royalties, expropriation of property, repatriation of profits, environment land use, water use, operating activities, land claims of local people and mine safety.
 The impact of these factors cannot be accurately predicted.
 See "Risk Factors - Foreign Country and Political" for further details.